MetPX/sarracenia/docs/source/Contribution/Design.rst

  - Messages in exchanges have no reliable means of determining who inserted them.
  - so users publish their log messages to sl_<user> exchange.
  - For each user, log reader reads the message, and overwrites the consuminguser to force match. (if reading a message from sl_Alice, it forces the consuminguser field to be Alice) see sr_log(7) for user field
- - sl_* are write-only for all users, they cannot read their own posts for that.
+ - sl_* are write-only for all users, they cannot read their own notification messages for that.
  - is there some check about consuminghost?
  - Accepting a log message means publishing on the xlog exchange.
  - Only admin functions can read from xlog.